PARK SOLUTIONS LAB

 Picture

-The overall purpose of this research was to gather baseline information to help support visitor use management (VUM) planning at Buffalo National River.
+The overall purpose of this research was to gather baseline information to help support visitor use management planning at Buffalo National River.
 This research is intended to inform and guide NPS managers in providing sustainable and appropriate visitor experiences and visitor uses in the park.

 Read More